baezortega/mutree/README.md

 The pipeline's final output will be stored in a folder named 'Output', and will consist of:

-* A tab-delimited text file containing the information for all the identified mutations in the tree (branch, gene, position, codon and amino acid changes, and whether the mutation is nonsynonymous/recurrent).
+* A tab-delimited text file containing the information for all the identified mutations in the tree (branch/node, gene, position, codon and amino acid changes, and whether the mutation is nonsynonymous/recurrent).

-* Four versions of the same phylogenetic tree:
+* Five versions of the same phylogenetic tree:

     - Standard ML tree as produced by RAxML (Newick format).